CollegeBoreal/Tutoriels/2.Virtualisation/4.Cloud/2.Public/3.OCI/cli/README.md

 bash -c "$(curl -L https://raw.githubusercontent.com/oracle/oci-cli/master/scripts/install/install.sh)"
 ```

-When installing, follow the below
+When installing, follow the below in trying to install the OCI config files in `~/.oci` folder

 ```
 ===> In what directory would you like to place the install? (leave blank to use '/Users/b300098957/lib/oracle-cli'): ~/.oci/lib/oracle-cli